Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/distort/stabilize_2d.rst

    Stabilize 2D Node.

-Stabilizes the footage according to the settings set in :menuselection:`Movie Clip Editor --> Properties --> 2D Stabilization` For more information, see :doc:`2D Stabilization </editors/movie_clip_editor/tracking/clip/properties/stabilization/index>`.
+Stabilizes the footage according to the settings set in :menuselection:`Movie Clip Editor --> Properties --> 2D Stabilization`.
+For more information,
+see :doc:`2D Stabilization </editors/movie_clip_editor/tracking/clip/properties/stabilization/index>`.